lowRISC/qemu/docs/opentitan/dtm.md

 * `-s` specify the number of bytes to read from or write to memory.
 Useful with the `--mem` option.
   See also the `--address` option.
 This option may be omitted for the `write` memory operation, in which case the size of the specified file is used.
-Note that only sizes multiple of 4-byte are supported for now.
+Note that only sizes multiple of 4 bytes are supported for now.

 * `-t` send QEMU a request for termination when this script exits.